 Toucan Toco is a web application built “cloud first” : our Docker images are very easy to use on-premises as long as you are used to running web services.

-Toucan Toco Docker images are used in our own cloud deployments hundred times a day.
-This said, we know that not every organisation we work with is used to web services technologies and Docker, this is why we provide our partners and technical points of contact with a Toucan Toco installer certification.
+Toucan Toco Docker images are used in our own cloud deployments hundreds of times a day.
+That being said, we know that not every organisation we work with is used to web services technologies and Docker, this is why we provide our partners and technical points of contact with a Toucan Toco installer certification.
 This certification is delivered after a day of training (2x4h) where trainees get to install Toucan Toco several times with different settings for various use cases.

 You can distinguish the requirements for the backend part (cf. the Toucan Toco Docker image) and the data part (cf. the Mongo service) and their sizing should be directly related to your usage:

 - CPU: depends on the maximum number of users connected at the same time, the complexity of the preprocessing scripts, whether or not all services are hosted on the same server…

 - Memory: depends on the size of all data that will be stored directly in Toucan Toco with each data update (our recommendation is three times this amount to allow indexing and preprocessing scripts to pivot and compute extra data)